1. Why does car smell musty | How Odors Occur

-3.3 Apply a Kevlar Coating
+3.3 Apply a Ceramic Coating

 Protect the entire cabin by applying a coating of Kevlar after detailing is complete.
 Kevlar is a ceramic coating that protects many different areas, including fabric seats, floor mats and hard surfaces.
-Fortador's Kevlar system has everything a professional detailer needs to protect clean surfaces.
+Fortador's Ceramic system has everything a professional detailer needs to protect clean surfaces.
 Your customers will not only have a cleaner car with odor-free upholstery but one that also smells great and cleans more easily during future car detail appointments.